CallMEbred/simpleBashMultitool/README.md

 ## Troubleshooting

-- `permission denied: ./tooltest.sh` → Run `chmod +x tooltest.sh` first.
+- `permission denied: ./multitool.sh` → Run `chmod +x multitool.sh` first.
-- `command not found: bc` → Install `bc` with your package manager (`brew install bc`, `sudo apt install bc`, etc.).
+- `command not found: bc` → Install `bc` with your package manager (`sudo apt install bc`, `sudo dnf install bc`, etc.).
 - `man` not working → Install `man-db` on Linux.
 Git Bash may not support `man`.
 - Messy folder not created → Check that your Desktop path is correct (`~/Desktop`).
 - Files not organizing correctly → Ensure you typed the correct directory path and have permission to move files.
+- macOS blocked the app → Right‑click → Open, or run `xattr -d com.apple.quarantine /path/to/Multitool.app`.

 ---